itzdishbeat/osu-scoreposting-utility/README.md

 ## Key Features

 - **Download your results**: Automatically download or copy a screenshot of your result.
-- **Convenient Buttons**: Easily open the submission page on r/osugame with a ready-made title, and copy the title to your clipboard.
+- **Customizable**: Change the content of your score to suit your taste

 ## TODO